Literature and sex

 “A couple have to love God more than each other which will make their love for each other more complete”.

-To my limited understanding The Waste Land is the only poem to openly deal with sexual references with failed sexual encounters.
+To my limited understanding The Waste Land is the only poem to openly deal with sexual references with failed, frustrated sexual encounters.
 It seems permeated by perverted or unwanted sexual assignations.
 The failed romantic relationships suggest an inability to connect.
 Men appear boorish and predatory in their pursuit of sexual encounters.
 Is there an existential crisis of masculinity?
 There is a lot of violence done to the contemporary women.

 Francois Laroque writes: